 \subsection{Hybridization}

 Now, we discuss how to implement the hybridization that transforms the computational basis states to the dressed states, cf. Eq.~\eqref{hybridization_eq}.
 Our scheme begins by initializing the qubit as $\ket{e}$, and the first hybridization aims to map $\ket{n}\ket{e}$ to $\ket{\downarrow_n}$.
 We recognize that the states $\ket{n}\ket{e}$ and $\ket{\downarrow_n}$ are respectively the eigenstates of the qumode-qubit detuning and JC interaction.
-Hybridization can, in principle, be achieved adiabatically, i.e. JC interaction is always-on while the detuning is large at the beginning and then gradually reduced to zero.
-However, adiabatic processes are generally slow.
+Hybridization can, in principle, be achieved by multi-tone driving or adiabatically, i.e. JC interaction is always-on while the detuning is large at the beginning and then gradually reduced to zero.
+However, these processes are generally slow.
 Here, we propose an alternative approach to implement hybridization with QSP.